AVEVA/AVEVA-Samples/Basic/DotNet/readme_REST.rst

 Create a QiStream
 =================

 An ordered series of events is stored in a QiStream.
-We've created a ``QiStream`` class mirroring the properties of the native Qi service ``QiStream`` class.
-All you have to do is create a local QiStream instance, give it an id, assign it a type, and submit it to the Qi service.
+The ``QiStream`` class mirrors the properties of the native Qi service ``QiStream`` class.
+All you have to do is create a local QiStream instance, assign it an ID, specify a type, and submit it to the Qi service.
 You may optionally assign a QiStreamBehavior to the stream.
-This is the code to create a stream named ``evtStream`` for recording events of our sample type.
+The following code shows how to create a stream named ``evtStream`` for recording events of our sample type.
 The value of the ``TypeId`` property is the value of the QiType ``Id`` property.
 The ``CreateStream`` method of ``QiClient`` is similar to ``CreateType``, except that it uses a different URL.
-Here is how it is called from the main program:
+The code below shows how it is called from the main program:

 .. code:: c#